ahmetdzdrr/Time-Series-Forecasting-Electricity-Demand/README.md

 > ### Usage
 To run the project, follow these steps:

-- To use this code, you can customize its behavior by modifying the CFG class in the main script (multi_label_classification.ipynb).
+- To use this code, you can customize its behavior by modifying the CFG class in the main script (electricty_demand.ipynb).

 - Each flag in the CFG class controls whether a specific functionality is enabled or disabled.
 Set the flags to True or False based on your requirements.

-- Open the Jupyter Notebook file (multi_label_classification.ipynb) in your Jupyter Notebook environment.
+- Open the Jupyter Notebook files (electricty_demand.ipynb) in your Jupyter Notebook environment.

 - Run each cell in the notebook sequentially.
 The code in the notebook will process the data, perform the selected operations, and generate the desired output.